UCSBCarpentry/2019-04-11-UCSB-SW-Workshop/_episodes/git-novice/03-create.md

 > {: .solution}
 {: .challenge}
 > ## Correcting `git init` Mistakes
-> Wolfman explains to Dracula how a nested repository is redundant and may cause confusion
+> Juan explains to Margaret how a nested repository is redundant and may cause confusion
 > down the road.
-Dracula would like to remove the nested repository.
-How can Dracula undo
+Margaret would like to remove the nested repository.
+How can Margaret undo
-> his last `git init` in the `moons` sub-directory?
+> her last `git init` in the `moons` sub-directory?
 >
 > > ## Solution -- USE WITH CAUTION!
 > >